#DALEYPOP X 2025 AOTY picks

 What makes DeBÍ TiRAR MáS FOToS so compelling is how it manages to feel both culturally rooted and universally powerful.
 Bad Bunny doesn’t just craft catchy rhythms and inventive production, he invites listeners into a vibrant, emotional world where the joy of dance and the weight of memory coexist, making it one of his most enduring and affecting works to date.

-Mariah Carey - Here For It all
+Mariah Carey - Here For It All

 After a long seven year recording hiatus, Mariah Carey finally released a brand new album this year, the follow up to her album Caution oh and it's her sixteenth studio album!